jototland/stackedit_workspace/statistikknotater/r.md

 #### `rank`
 If you were to sort a list, which `rank` would each element have?

-(The function `rank` returns the index position each element would have in a sorted list.
-If there are several equal equal elements, `rank` will return the average of the indices, unless `ties.method` is specified as something else).
+The function `rank` returns the index position each element would have in a sorted list.
+If there are several equal equal elements, `rank` will return the average of the indices, unless `ties.method` is specified as something else.

+* ties.method="min" : the lowest indes will be used
+* ties.method="max": the highest index will be used
 ```
 all(sort(x)[rank(x)] == x) # non-integer indices will be truncated
 ```